How to buy Ramelius Resources (RMS) shares in Australia

-Ramelius Resources Limited is a gold business based in Australia.
-Ramelius Resources shares (RMS) are listed on the Australian Securities Exchange (ASX) and all prices are in Australian Dollars.
-Ramelius Resources has a trailing 12-month revenue of around $634.3 million.
+Ramelius Resources is a gold business based in Australia.
+Ramelius Resources shares (RMS) are listed on the Australian Securities Exchange (ASX) and all prices are in Australian dollars.
+Ramelius Resources has a trailing 12-month revenue of around $631.3 million.
 If you're looking to buy shares, check out the steps below.

 How to buy shares in Ramelius Resources